 - Group and Individual Advising

 GROUP AND INDIVIDUAL ADVISING

-Students are assigned a First Semester Advisor when they enter the program.
+Students are assigned an Advisor when they enter the program who will meet with students during group advising sessions in their first semester.
 This group advising process offers students the opportunity for socialization with student colleagues, while managing the transition to graduate social work education and learning about the social work profession.
-First Semester Advisors are members of the BUSSW Online Program Team, they meet with students through monthly, small group seminars and individually, as needed.
+Advisors are members of the BUSSW Online Program Team and are also available to meet with students individually as needed.

 ACADEMIC ADVISING AND PROGRAM PLANNING

 The Online Program Team (OLP) provide academic support and program planning to students beginning at Orientation and continuing throughout the student’s enrollment in the program.
 Students can explore their academic interests and personalize their educational program plan to meet their goals.
 The OLP Team can also help identify resources for assistance with academic, personal, financial aid, and career planning needs.
 Students who have questions or contemplating a change in their program plan should begin the process by submitting a request online using the Online Program Revised Program Plan Request form.

 - Contact: Online Program Team

 The Professional Development Seminar is comprised of three parts, each part focusing on the students’ developmental phase while enrolled in the MSW program.
 The Seminar covers: professional development; an overview of the social work profession including its values and ethics; an orientation to, and integration of curriculum and field education; career preparation and an overview of social work professional licensing.

 Students must register for IS100 Professional Development Seminar every semester in order to access the seminar online content.
 Although the Seminar is not credit based, it is a required component of the program.
 Participation, attendance and completion of the Seminar tasks is required in order to receive a passing grade.